-- To provide compassionate assistance to impaired students before they are irreversibly harmed
+- Provide compassionate assistance to impaired students before they are irreversibly harmed

-- To provide help in a way that fully protects the rights of impaired students to receive treatment in strictest confidence
+- Provide help in a way that protects the rights of impaired students to receive treatment in the strictest confidence

-- To assure that recovered students are able to continue their medical education without stigma or penalty
+- Assure that recovered students are able to continue their medical education without stigma or penalty

-- To protect others from the harm that impaired students may cause
+- Protect others from the harm that impaired students may cause

 - Prevent future cases of impairment through school-wide interventions